mindis/discrete-choice-models/eclc-mnl/README.txt

 - You specify your model by changing the options in "r.script.run.eclc.mnl.R".
 This is the only file you need to change to run your model.
 The last line of this file: "fn.run.model()", will initiate the run sequence.

 - A completed model will store the model object as a .rds file and the output as a .txt file for easy inspection and use in post-estimation.

+- The model is very susceptible to local optima.

+- The use of a discrete mixture approach to calculate the class probabilities requires that the full 2^k is considered.
+If you supply a user defined matrix of equality constraints, use the mnl probs.
+No checks are currently built in to aid the user.

 ################################################################################
 ##  References